WorldHellow/WorldHellow.github.io/_pages/cv.md

 ======
 * Novemeber 2022 - : Research Assistant
   * Chair of NLP, Uni-Wurzburg
-  * Duties included: Working in collaboration with Political Scientists from Leiden and Strathclyde University, my focus is on developing classification and regression models for political text analysis.
+  * Member of the technical team of EUINACTION project, creating machine learning models for political text scaling.
+Applied regression, classification (Roberta, XLM-R), and GPT3 driven data augmentation, to analyze multi-lingual political text.
+Contributed to the creation of ParlEE dataset and enabled political scientists to produce influential papers in political science journals.

-* May 2022 - July 2022: Guest Researcher
+* May 2022 - July 2022: Research Intern
   * DFKI - Multilinguality and Language Technology Group
-  * Duties included: Built Spanish dialect corpus by scraping data from wikipedia and twitter
+  * - Worked on a team project aimed at building Spanish Dialect Corpus to study dialect bias in large language models.
+Executed efficient data scraping methods to extract Spanish dialects from Wikipedia and Twitter across 21 countries.

 * July 2019 - May 2020: Research Engineer
   * National Center for Artificial Intelligence, Pakistan
-  * Duties included: Built Urdu Automatic Speech Recongition system using Kaldi ASR.
-Developed models for Urdu NER, POS, and Sentiment Analysis using BERT language model.
+  * Developed an Urdu Automatic Speech Recognition System using Kaldi, lowering the word error rate to 27%.
+Utilized support vector machine for sentiment analysis, mBERT for Named Entity Recognition, and HMM for POS tagging in Urdu.
+  * Supervised two transcribed for Urdu ASR dataset creation.
+  * Advised on master’s thesis projects: Roman Urdu speech-to-text and Urdu speech emotion recognition.

 * July 2018 - August 2028: Machine Learning intern
-  * Developed Restaurant Chatbot based on Kaggle Dataset.
-  * Developed Telecommunications Customer Care Chatbot.
-  * Research on Deep Learning based models for Speech Emotion Recognition.
+  * Developed prototypes of restaurant and telecommunications customer care chatbot for a client.
+  * Designed and developed the MySQL database and the training of the chatbot’s NLU module.
+  * Delivered successful client demo showcasing the functionality of the prototypes.
+  * Utilized Python, Rasa-score, Rasa-NLU, SpaCy, and MySQL

 Skills
 ======